Kicker22/CodeForge/linked_list/python/Linked_list_Basics/linked_list.md

 |  Data  | Next  | --> points to the next node  --> |  Data  | Next  |
 +--------+-------+                                  +--------+-------+
 ```
-As you add more nodes it becomes:
+As you add more nodes it grows as shown in the Linked List example below.

+### Singly lingked list structure:
+Notice that each node points to the next node via its .next reference.
+Each node lives independently in memory, not in a contiguous block like an array.
+They are connected solely by pointers.

 ```
 [1] -> None